You’ve been in your house for a while and are still fond of the place. But it’s no longer exactly what you need or want.

 But maybe the issue is that you essentially can’t afford the home you currently have, so a downward rather than upward move is necessary.

 This is fairly common.
-The most recent “How Housing Matters” survey from the John D. and Catherine T. MacArthur Foundation found that more than half (53 percent) of Americans struggle to make housing payments and have had to make sacrifices or trade-offs to cover those costs.
+The 2016 “How Housing Matters” survey from the John D. and Catherine T. MacArthur Foundation found that more than half (53 percent) of Americans struggle to make housing payments and have had to make sacrifices or trade-offs to cover those costs.

 5. How long will a renovation take?